 The Buddha’s First Teachings – The Four Noble Truths and Eightfold Path

 In the “Setting the Wheel of Dhamma in Motion Sutta,” the Buddha goes on to teach the Four Noble Truths.
-This is a fairly subtle teaching that can be easily misunderstood, so be sure to check out my future episode that will focus on it.
+(This is a fairly subtle teaching that can be easily misunderstood, so if you want to know more about it, check out Episode 27, which focuses on it.)
 Basically, the Buddha lays out four things a Buddhist practitioner needs to investigate and realize in order to awaken.

 The first noble truth is dukkha, which is often translated as “suffering,” but is more synonymous with “dissatisfactoriness” or “stress.”
 Basically, a practitioner needs to recognize how seeking lasting happiness in conditioned things – basically, all physical things, including our bodies, along with everything that depends on them, such as our emotions or consciousness – leads to dukkha.
 This is primarily because all conditioned things are impermanent, and contain no inherent essence you can grasp.